demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   |> Async.map (mapFailure f)
 ```

 The final step is putting the `Async` of `Result` type back to `AsyncResult` type.
-As `AsyncResult` is defined as single case discrimated union, we can use the `AR` union case to complete the mapping.
+As `AsyncResult` is defined as single case discriminated union, we can use the `AR` union case to complete the mapping.

 ```fsharp
 let mapAsyncFailure f aResult =